• Update: Select A+FCU services will be unavailable beginning December 15th at 12 Midnight. Read Full Alert

 6. Malware E-Cards

 Exercise care when you send or receive an e-card.
 While they’re a convenient, inexpensive, and fun way to spread holiday joy, it could be malware in disguise.
-Before clicking on any link in an email, do your due diligence – verify it’s a reputable e-card company and double-check the name and URL for misspellings.
+Before clicking on any link, take a moment to verify it’s from a reputable e-card company and check for misspellings in the name or URL.

 7. Fake Charities